PeteCookson/Devaki-Yoga/README.md

 ### Site owner's goal:

 * Increase the membership of classes to local residents.
-* Grow a following of like-minded yoga people.
+* Grow a following of like-minded yoginis.
 * Develop relationships with the local community and provide relevant content that enriches the users experience.

 # UX Design